SalomePlatform/smesh/doc/salome/gui/SMESH/input/mesh_through_point.rst

 	:align: center

 .. centered::
-	"The initial mesh"
+	The initial mesh

 .. image:: ../images/moving_nodes2.png
 	:align: center

 .. centered::
-	"The modified mesh"
+	The modified mesh

 **See Also** a sample TUI Script of a :ref:`tui_moving_nodes` operation.